danielamadori/danielamadori/README.md

   - B.S. in Computer Science (Graduated 12/07/2022) - University of Verona (Thesis: A system for contact tracing based on BLE devices)

 - 💼 **Work Experience:**
+  - (04/2024 - now) Tutor of Software Engineering - B.S. in Bioinformatics - University of Verona
   - (03/2024 - now) Tutor of Software Engineering - B.S. in Computer Science - University of Verona
   - (03/2024 - now) Tutor of Programming with laboratory - B.S. in Applied Mathematics - University of Verona
   - (03/2023 - 06/2023) Tutor of Software Engineering - B.S. in Computer Science, Bioinformatics - University of Verona